TheDigitalCatOnline/blog_source/pelican/content/refactoring-with-tests-in-python-a-practical-example.markdown

 ## Final words

 I hope this little tour of a refactoring session didn't result too trivial, and helped you to grasp the basic concepts of this technique.
-If you are interested in the subject I'd strongly recommend the classic "Refctoring" book by TODO, which is a collection of refactoring patterns.
+If you are interested in the subject I'd strongly recommend the classic book by Martin Fowler "Refactoring: Improving the Design of Existing Code", which is a collection of refactoring patterns.
 The reference language is Java, but the concepts are easily adapted to Python.

 ## Feedback